-While competing in the FWT Qualifier, Sasada Chisato conveys the appeal of freeride through her photos and writing.
+Chisato Sasada, a competitor in the FWT Qualifier, conveys the allure of freeride through photos and writing.

-This winter, she is based in Austria and is competing in the "FWT Challenger" stage, which offers the right to compete in the Freeride World Tour (hereinafter referred to as FWT).
+This winter, she is based in Austria and competing in the "FWT Challenger," a stage for a spot in the Freeride World Tour (FWT).

-From her perspective as an active athlete, we asked her to write about the highlights and ways to enjoy the currently ongoing "Freeride World Tour 2025."
+From the perspective of an active athlete, she shares her insights on the highlights and ways to enjoy the ongoing "Freeride World Tour 2025."

 First, let's review the schedule and venue